Chapters

 We gathered the data from all our VEJA team members and staff about trips taken throughout the year.

-To reduce this percentage, when traveling is needed for conferences or trades, we use the train as the main transport if the trip takes less than six hours.
+To reduce this percentage, when traveling is needed for conferences or trades, we use the train as the preferred mode of transport for trips under six hours, whenever feasible.

-As our offices are based in Paris, Brazil and New York, our teams take public transport, bicycles or even come on foot to the offices as it is more convenient in big cities.
+Since our offices are located in cities like Paris, São Paulo, and New York, our teams are encouraged to use public transport, bicycles, or even walk to the office whenever it is more convenient in big cities.

-In Brazil, we use two cars as some of our factories and fields are only accessible by vehicle.
+In Brazil, we use three cars as some of our factories and fields are only accessible by vehicle.

 Part of the VEJA Team